 (IHS), an agency within the Department of Health and Human Services, provides a comprehensive health service delivery system for approximately 2.6 million American Indians and Alaska Natives who belong to 574 federally recognized tribes in 37 states.
 Its goal is to raise the health status of American Indians and Alaska Natives to the highest possible level.
 The Alzheimer's Association and the IHS will work together to address and improve the health and well-being of American Indians and Alaska Natives living with Alzheimer's disease and all other dementias and their caregivers.

 , the first-ever public health guide focused on dementia in Native American communities.
+Success stories highlight how tribes can utilize the Road Map to improve health outcomes.
 The International Association for Indigenous Aging

 (IASquared) is a partner of the HBI and serves as a hub of information and resources on Alzheimer's and other dementia serving Indian country.

 At the Alzheimer's Association, we believe that diverse perspectives are critical to achieving health equity — meaning that all communities have a fair and just opportunity for early diagnosis and access to risk reduction and quality care.
 The Association is committed

 to engaging underrepresented and underserved communities and responding with resources and education to address the disproportionate impact of Alzheimer’s and dementia

 The most common reasons that Native Americans cite for not being interested in participating in clinical trials are fear of being a guinea pig (51%), doubt that there would be any benefits (36%), the belief that the time and cost might be too much (31%) and not trusting pharmaceutical companies (26%).
 They are considerably less than other groups to believe that treatment might make them sick, with 18% of Native Americans citing this as a concern.

 A collaboration with the Oneida Nation of Wisconsin greatly increased clinical trial participation